 It is important that children drink enough water during the school day as dehydration affects concentration and learning as well as their general well-being.
 It is school policy that only water is drunk throughout the day.
 This is for health and dental reasons, but also, sugary drinks attract unwanted creatures such as ants.
 Your child should bring a water bottle to school on Monday's to leave in school for the week; this will be filled and refreshed as necessary with chilled mains water.
 Water bottles should be taken home for washing each week.
-School logo water bottles are available to purchase £2, and replacement lids are 20p.
+School logo water bottles are available to purchase at the school office for £2.